 Moving to Spain is a dream for many people who are drawn to its fantastic weather and cuisine, beautiful coastlines and landscapes, relaxed pace of life, and rich culture and history.

-Paperwork is required of course and relocating to a new culture and language won’t be without its challenges, but Moving to Spain is a great adventure and Go Go España is here to simplify the paperwork and guide you every step of the way.
+Paperwork is required of course and relocating to a new culture and language won’t be without its challenges, but Go!
+Go!
+España is here to simplify the paperwork and guide you every step of the way.

 Not just the world’s second most popular tourist destination

 Spain is famous for its holiday resorts, historical landmarks, vibrant nightlife, tapas, wine, sangría, and sunny beaches but Spain is not only a tourist destination.

 Immigrants Moving to Spain

 Moving to Spain is attractive to Latin Americans because of the shared language, but immigrants from all around the world arrive every year in Spain.

-Before the turn of the 21st century, immigrants accounted for less than 2% of the Spanish population.
-Now in 2020, Spain is the fourth most popular immigration destination in Europe and immigrants make up around 15% of the Spanish population.
+Now in 2021, Spain is the fourth most popular immigration destination in Europe and immigrants makeup around 15% of the Spanish population.

 EU citizens are permitted to live and work in Spain without a visa but must register as a resident if they spend more than 90 days in Spain.

-Anyone Moving to Spain will be required to demonstrate they have sufficient funds to sustain themselves whilst in Spain, along with adequate health insurance and a clean criminal record.
+Anyone moving to Spain will be required to demonstrate they have sufficient funds to sustain themselves whilst in Spain, along with adequate health insurance and a clean criminal record.

-Non EU citizens and EU citizens Moving to Spain
+Non-EU citizens and EU citizens moving to Spain

 On arriving in Spain, the first stop should be the immigration office (La Oficina de Extranjeros) to get a Spanish Identity Card (TIE: Tarjeta de Identidad de Extranjero).

 Both EU and non-EU citizens are also required to get a Spanish Identity Number (NIE: Número de identidad de extranjero), which is the foreign equivalent of the Identity Numbers (DNI: Documento Nacional de Identidad) all Spanish nationals hold.